5 Questions (and Answers) about Gestational Diabetes - Baby Chick

 Healthy eating habits and adequate exercise can usually regulate GDM during pregnancy.
 Your medical provider may require you to check your blood glucose levels several times throughout the day.
 This is to make sure levels are staying within a normal range.
 However, there are some cases when GDM must be controlled with insulin shots.

 I was diagnosed with gestational diabetes in my first pregnancy.
 My midwife and I managed my blood sugar levels through a strict diet (I kept a daily food log).
 We checked my blood levels several times a day (also recorded in my log) and exercised.
-Luckily, I never needed to take insulin shots to regulate my blood sugar levels, but if it were necessary, I would’ve done it in a heartbeat.
+Luckily, I never needed to take insulin shots to regulate my blood sugar levels, but if necessary, I would’ve done it in a heartbeat.

 Will it affect my future health or the health of my baby?

-• low blood glucose after birth
+• low blood glucose right after birth (hypoglycemia)

 • breathing problems after birth